Information Central (c) Larry Larsen

 Larry Shoenborn, a PBA Supporting Member and expert on fly fishing for peacocks suggests the most common

 mistakes that even experienced fly fishermen make.
 "These are what I see.
-1. Not keeping the "V" with the right
+1. Not keeping the "V" with the

-while playing a fish.
+rod tip bent while playing a fish.
 With barbless hooks, you can't afford slack.
-3. Trying to cast 70 feet with 60 feet of fly line off
+3. Trying to cast 70 feet with

-the reel.
-The first thing to do before ever making a cast is to strip 50 feet of line off your reel.
-Gradually strip more
+60 feet of fly line off the reel.
+The first thing to do before ever making a cast is to strip 50 feet of line off

-line off until you can't cast all of it.
-It's best to have some extra line at your feet because this enables you to strip
+your reel.
+Gradually strip more line off until you can't cast all of it.
+It's best to have some extra line at your

-sooner after a cast and also helps to pile the shooting, floating fly line on the right spot in the boat.
+feet because this enables you to strip sooner after a cast and also helps to pile the shooting, floating fly line on the right spot in the boat.

 4. Taking too many false casts.
 This keeps your fly out of the water too long and can spook the fish.
-Weight forward lines
+Weight forward lines are

-are designed to shoot.
+designed to shoot.
 With weight forward lines, just get about 33 feet of line working and then shoot it.
 5. Bringing their fist down instead of straight out

 on the forward cast.
 It's almost like they are chopping wood.
-You need to punch instead of chop wood because peacock bass flies are fairly large and
+You need to punch instead of chop wood because peacock bass flies are fairly

-heavy.
+large and heavy.
 6. Setting drags too tight.
-They should only be set slightly above the setting you prefer for peeling line off your reel quickly in order to cast it.
-Once a big
+They should only be set slightly above the setting you prefer for peeling line off your reel quickly in order

-peacock wraps around submerged brush it's best to apply less pressure instead of more.
+to cast it.
+Once a big peacock wraps around submerged brush it's best to apply less pressure instead of more.
 The guide can (and will) swim down and follow your line to the fish."

 Quick Strips On The Fly

-"I have three 9-weight fly rods rigged in the boat at
+"I have three 9-weight fly rods rigged in the boat

-all times, one with a Teeny T-200 flyline, one with a Teeny T-300 and one with a floating or short sink-tip
+at all times, one with a Teeny T-200 flyline, one with a Teeny T-300 and one with a floating or short sink-tip

 line," Larry continues.
-"The floating line or short sink-tip is for use with poppers or for peacocks in ultra shallow
+"The floating line or short sink-tip is for use with poppers or for peacocks in ultra

-along the bottom, often 10 to almost 20-foot deep.
-I use the T-200 flyline about 70 to 80% of the time.
-It's less
+peacocks may be along the bottom, often 10 to almost 20-foot deep.
+I use the T-200 flyline about 70 to 80

-work and requires less effort over the course of a day because you'll make lots of casts.
-The big trick with the
+% of the time.
+It's less work and requires less effort over the course of a day because you'll make lots of

-Teeny T-200 or Teeny T-300 is to use a count-down retrieve technique and start counting as soon as fly hits the
+casts.
+The big trick with the Teeny T-200 or Teeny T-300 is to use a count-down retrieve technique and

-water.
+start counting as soon as fly hits the water.
 Usually you are casting towards the shoreline and should quickly strip up any slack so your line is taut."

 Larry further explains his tactics.
-He suggests "playing
+He suggests "playing games" with different retrieves while

-games" with different retrieves while working this count system into every cast.
-That way, you'll know the depth of takes and develop a relationship with
+working this count system into every cast.
+That way, you'll know the depth of takes and develop a relationship with the bottom, according to the expert fly angler.

 "You'll do best with long fast strips," he continues.

 "Quite often I'll retrieve five or six quick strips and then stop for a six count before retrieving again.
 You normally can do this twice per cast.
-The Teeny T series
+The

-, along with other brands of 20 to 24-foot heads, sink about 1/2 foot per second.
-It's not unusual when fishing lakes or lagoons to have your best success for
+Teeny T series, along with other brands of 20 to 24-foot heads, sink about 1/2 foot per second.
+It's not unusual when fishing lakes or lagoons to have

-big peacocks come after an initial count of 20 to 24 before retrieving."
+your best success for big peacocks come after an initial count of 20 to 24 before retrieving."

 For those sight fisherman, here's a couple of

 additional fly fishing tips from other experts in PBA that may lead to more success.
-"Many Amazon fisheries have clear to light tea-colored water," says J
+"Many Amazon

-away from the boat.
+it's important in these waters to make long casts, away from the boat.
 Big fish are aware of the boat.
-If you can see them, they can see you.
-Sometimes a (very
+If you

-productive) cast is to throw the fly about two or three feet behind a big peacock bass.
+feet behind a big peacock bass.
 That fish will often turn and strike!

 |